-2.2 Functional Currency
+2.2 Functional and Reporting Currency

-The consolidated financial statements of the Group are presented in the currency of the primary economic environment in which the Group operates.
-The results and financial position of the entity are expressed in TL, which is the functional currency of the Group, and the presentation currency for the Group's consolidated financial statements.
+The financial statements of the Company are presented in the currency of the primary economic environment in which the Company operates (its functional currency).
+The operating results and financial position of the Company are expressed in TRY, which is the functional currency of the Company.